-TxDOT has agreements with Governmental Entities along the Project corridor to define the construction, maintenance and operation of traffic signals, illumination and roadway maintenance.
+TxDOT currently has agreements with Governmental Entities along the Project corridor to define the construction, maintenance and operation of traffic signals, illumination and roadway maintenance.
 The Developer is responsible for providing TxDOT and Governmental Entities with all information necessary to fulfill TxDOT's responsibilities under these agreements.
+Existing agreements with Governmental Entities for traffic signals, roadway illumination and municipal maintenance, and agreements with other third parties, are discussed in the following paragraphs.